Welcome to the Hospital Caterers Association website.

 The NHS continues to face significant challenges, as it has done throughout its history, but the HCA and its members will work hard to promote and share best practice to ensure it is best placed to respond to whatever obstacles it encounters along the way.

+When I first joined my first hospital in 1979, as an Assistant Catering Manager, I was told that if I wanted to take my career in the NHS seriously, I needed to be a member of the Hospital Caterers Association.
+I have never regretted that advice.
 HCA membership delivers many values and benefits.
-There are several grades of membership and a patronage scheme is available.
-From caterers’ menus and ingredients, to dieticians safeguarding nutritional content, to the final ward end delivery supported via the nursing teams, through working together, we can deliver excellence to each and every patient.
+There are several grades of membership and a patronage scheme is also available.
+From caterers’ menus and ingredients, to dietitians safeguarding nutritional content, to the final ward end delivery supported via the nursing teams, through working together, we can deliver excellence to each and every patient.

 Our website contains lots of information about what we as an organisation do within the sector and how we're raising the profile and professionalism of our members to drive and improve the quality of hospital catering.
 It has been designed for ease of use and as a resource to share information.